loading...

 White Bear Corporate Services Ltd (Services) is a UK limited company providing group services to all White Bear group companies and employs all group staff.

-The White Bear group is a provider of (re)insurance services to its clients and does not produce, manufacture, or sell physical goods and has no supply chain in relation to such products.
-White Bear provides its (re)insurance services through various wholesale brokers, Lloyd’s brokers, insurance agents and intermediaries which present as low risk for modern slavery and human trafficking.
-White Bear believes its supply chains are limited and comprise mainly of third-party suppliers for office management, IT infrastructure, professional advisory services, and recruitment.
+The group is a provider of (re)insurance services to its clients and does not produce, manufacture, or sell physical goods and has no supply chain in relation to such products.
+We provide (re)insurance services through various wholesale brokers, Lloyd’s brokers, insurance agents and intermediaries which present as low risk for modern slavery and human trafficking.
+We believe our supply chains are limited and comprise mainly of third-party suppliers for office management, IT infrastructure, professional advisory services, and recruitment.
+Our risk assessment remains unchanged for this year.

-• Identify and assess potential risk areas in our supply chains as part of normal due diligence checks.
+• Identify and assess potential risk areas in our business and supply chains as part of normal due diligence checks.

 • Mitigate the risk of slavery and human trafficking occurring in our supply chains as part of our on-boarding and renewal processes.